Nick Carter remembers his 'baby brother' Aaron Carter - KESQ

 Deputies responded around 11 a.m.
 Saturday following reports of a medical emergency at Carter’s home in Lancaster, California.
 Authorities said a house sitter found a man in the bathtub in the home and resuscitation efforts were unsuccessful.

-Carter has struggled with substance abuse and mental health.
+Carter had struggled with substance abuse and mental health.
 In 2017, he attended rehab and was arrested on suspicion of driving under the influence and marijuana charges.
 In 2019, Carter said on an episode of the talk show “The Doctors” that he was taking medication for acute anxiety, manic depression and multiple personality disorder.
-That same year, Nick and their sister, Angel, said they filed a restraining order against Aaron.
+That same year, Nick and Angel, Aaron’s twin sister, said they filed a restraining order against Aaron.

 In September, Carter said he went into rehab for the fifth time in the hopes of regaining custody of his young son, Prince, with his fiancé Melanie Martin.
 At the time, Prince was under the court-ordered care of Martin’s mother.